appcelerator-archive/appc-connector-utils/README.md

 Utilities for Arrow Connectors

+"Develop connectors without the needs to know Arrow Ecosystem" "Just write data transformer from Third-Party API to Schema Contract"

 # Description

 ## TL;DR

 Can be used by all connectors that need to implement GeneratesModels capability (a.k.a. dynamic discovery).

+Guarantees you that Arrow just works

+* It will isolate the connectors from changes in Arrow/ORM

+* Any change in the platform will be fixed here to ansure that connectors are working!!!

+Different utils depends on Arrow or ORM or Connector

+* must be decided ... it will be compatible with certain Arrow/ORM versions.

+* some overalppings with arrow-orm and arrow-objectmodel

+Basically the JOI contracts should follow the docs about Model / API etc.

 ## Overview